The Urkesh Global Record (Version 1, Beta release)

 The full theoretical implications will be given in the Digital Discourse website: they go beyond the scope of the UGR as such, but they form its basic conceptual foundation.

-Here we will expand on the two major methodological aspects that have been mentioned in the preface.
+Here we will expand on the major methodological aspects that affect the UGR.

 Back to top: Overview